Skip to Main Content

 Priority will be given to PhD Students who have:

-• College/Department Sponsor who agrees to support the student with their DMSP outreach plan
+• A college/department sponsor who agrees to support the student with their DMSP outreach plan, and

-• From colleges focused on NIH funded requirements
+• Are from U of A colleges focused on NIH funded requirements.

 Application Process

-Eligible candidates submit a single PDF containing the three items listed below to LBRY-DMSP@email.arizona.edu.
-Applications are due May 02, 2025.
+Eligible candidates must submit a single PDF that includes the three required items listed below to LBRY-DMSP@email.arizona.edu by May 2, 2025, at 11:59pm:

 1. A signed Sponsor Agreement Form from the college/department-level support for the ambassador